israfelsr/israfelsr/README.md

 -->

 - 📚 I'm interested in reinforcement learning and computer vision.
 Particularly in their application for motion learning.
-- 🧬 I'm also interested in machine learning applications in biology.
+- 🧬 I'm also interested in machine learning applications in biology and healthcare.
 - 🔭 I’m currently working on my MSc. of Electrical Engineering with major in Computer Vision and AI.
 - ⚡ Some things I like: 📚 🏃‍ 🤖 🏊‍ 🛩 🧠 🚴🏽‍♂️